BU-Spark-Learning-Ambassadors/ocaml_coding_instructions/README.md

 ## Step 1: levelone_math
 You will be writing three functions:
-1) **sqrt {sqrt (x: int) : int option} or {let sqrt (x: int) : int}** -> write a function sqrt that finds the square root of an integer, x,
-   without using any built in square root function: \n
+1) **sqrt {sqrt (x: int) : int option} or {let sqrt (x: int) : int}** -> write a function sqrt that finds the square root of an integer, x, without using any built in square root function:
  • If the input is not a perfect square, then return the square root rounded down (i.e, 63 → 7 because 7×7 = 49, 8×8 = 64 > 63 therefore return 7.
  • For a challenge: if the input is negative, return None.
 This means your output will be int option.
-The next few functions will be using this. function as well, so you have to account for this
+The next few functions will be using this function as well, so you have to account for this
  • For an easier route, just return 0 if the input is negative
    ex : sqrt 63 = 7 or Some 7
    ex : sqrt 100 = 10 or Some 10
    ex : sqrt 0 = 0 or Some 0
    ex : sqrt (-25) = 0 OR None

-3) **pythagorean {pythagorean (a:int) (b:int) : int option} or {pythagorean (a:int) (b:int) : int}** → write a function pythagorean,
-   that uses the pythagorean theorem to find c. if a or b is less than 0, return 0 or None
+3) **pythagorean {pythagorean (a:int) (b:int) : int option} or {pythagorean (a:int) (b:int) : int}** → write a function pythagorean, that uses the pythagorean theorem to find c. if a or b is less than 0, return 0 or None
  • The pythagorean theorem is defined by a² + b² = c²
  • Use the sqrt function you just wrote! this means your outputs will be slightly inaccurate.
    ex : pythagorean 4 5 = 6 or Some 6